Hello and thank you for spending some of your precious time learning about my counselling approach and my background story.

 Although this is not a crisis service, I have also completed the Mental Health First Aid workshop and ASIST (Applied Suicide Intervention Skills Training) and can offer support if you, a family member or friend are having thoughts of suicide.

 Work-experience-wise, I was extremely fortunate to be employed by Lifeline Northern Rivers as their Mentoring and Support Officer from 2009 until August 2015.
 My role was to supervise the 70+ (wonderful!) volunteer telephone counsellors, making sure they were happy and following Lifeline procedures.

 It was during this time, spent as an expatriate-wife, that I experienced the unthinkable: the end of my first marriage.
-My most firmly-held vision had been the two of us sitting on rocking chairs on a verandah in our 90's!
+My most firmly-held vision had been the two of us sitting on rocking chairs on a verandah well into our 90's!

-We managed to attend one counselling session together, unfortunately with the worst marriage counsellor on the planet.
+My husband and I attended one unsuccessful counselling session together.
 This experience planted the counselling-career seed in my mind, "If I can help one couple stay together, then our divorce would not have been in vain."
 I'm definitely in credit, having helped many couples revitalise their connection!
-But I feel this work is so important and rewarding, continue I must!

-So a short time after returning from Connecticut to my hometown of Melbourne, I visited the beautiful Byron Shire and fell instantly in love with the local “tribe”, the magnificent, natural environment and the community-minded culture.
+A short time after returning from the USA to my hometown of Melbourne, I visited the beautiful Byron Shire and fell instantly in love with the local “tribe”, the magnificent, natural environment and the community-minded culture.
 I have lived in Bangalow with my second husband Pete for more than 15 years.

 “Thank you for the support Sandy, it's been a turning point.

 We're finding it a lot easier to communicate and getting along better than ever!”